selw-prog/selwood/minecraft/minecraft.md

 ## Exposing Server Externally

-I have a CGNAT IP so simple port forwarding is not a solution.
-I could host the server in a public cloud but I'd prefer not to introduce cost to this.
+I have a CGNAT IP so port forwarding is not a solution.
+I prefer not to introduce cost to this at this time.
-I found some software called [playit](https://playit.gg/) and installed that on my VM.
-Their free tier seems OK at this time.
-Configuration of this software is simple.
+I found software called [playit](https://playit.gg/) and installed that on my VM.